projectsbyif/data-permissions-catalogue/contribute.md

 title: Contribute
 ---

-The Data Permissions Catalogue is a open source project, maintained by [IF](https://projectsbyif.com) since 2016.

-Contributions to the catalogue are encouraged.
-Every suggested new pattern or bit of feedback helps keep this a useful and current resource for everyone to use.
+Every bit of feedback helps us make sure that this catalogue is a useful, up-to-date resource anyone can use.

-There are two ways to contribute new patterns or feedback:
+If you've got an idea for a pattern, or some suggestions about how we can improve the catalogue, then please get in touch.
+There are two ways you can contribute:

 [ ‘form’ bottom ] or  [ ‘GitHub’ bottom ]

-Every contribution is reviewed before it’s potentially committed to the catalogue.
-People are credited on the pages they’ve contributed.

-The catalogue is licenced under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+The Data Permissions Catalogue is a open source project, built and  maintained by [IF](https://projectsbyif.com).
+It's licenced under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

+##Contributors